Desk with Laptop, Calculator, Files and small model of house with epc colours

 For this and a couple of other reasons, I moved accreditation schemes.

-Interested whether there may be an easier way of arriving at the figures, I posted on the members forum at Proficiency Services, and quickly recieved valuable information about taking the required measurements myself using the architect's floorplans directly.
+Interested whether there may be an easier way of arriving at the figures, I posted on the members forum at Proficiency Services, and quickly received valuable information about taking the required measurements myself using the architect's floorplans directly.

 The answer was to use the free Adobe Design Review 2018 software, import a .pdf copy of the architect's floorplans and annotate using the 'polygon' tool to measure floor areas and the 'polyline' tool for wall lengths.